JHorta77/unit-4-game/README.md

 # Gears of War RPG game

-A JavaScript "War" card game.
+A JQuery "War" card game.

 # What I used